vaehx/twitch-chat-analyser/README.md

 4. Submit app with `submit.sh`

 5. After the first start, no emotes will be tracked.
-You can add them to the `emote_table` table in the Postgres DB.
+You can add them to the `emote` table in the Postgres DB.
 The app will reload this emote list every 60 seconds:

 	1. Determine container id of the postgres db container (`docker ps`)